10 Best AI Assistants With Memory in 2026 (Tested)

 - Memory comes in three types: short-term context (ends when you close the chat), session-based memory (lasts during a workflow), and persistent long-term memory (survives across days and weeks).

 - Different assistants excel at different memory models.
 ChatGPT specializes in conversational continuity.
 Claude excels at project-scoped context.
 Dume.ai dominates cross-app workflow memory.
-Rewind owns personal recall.
+Limitless (formerly Rewind) owns personal recall, though Meta’s December 2025 acquisition puts its roadmap in question.
 Choose based on your specific need.

 - Privacy matters.
 Understand where your data is stored and who can access it.
-Some tools (Rewind) keep data on-device.
+Some tools (Limitless) keep data on-device.
 Others (ChatGPT) use cloud storage.
 Ask before trusting sensitive information.

 - The right AI assistant depends on your workflow.
 Solopreneurs automating email and scheduling should try Dume.ai or Lindy.
 Developers analyzing codebases should choose Claude.
 Writers and content creators should start with ChatGPT.
 Teams in meetings should explore Motion.
 Choose the tool that matches your primary work.